 Set profile visibility to “contacts only”, enable two-factor authentication (2FA), remove geotags from every photo and limit public photos to three low-resolution images – these basic settings reduce scraping and unwanted attention immediately.

-If a famous or high-popularity individual contacts you, verify identity before moving onto private channels: request a live five-second video showing a specific gesture, run a reverse image search on their photo and check for multiple, consistent profiles across other services.
-If “Sharon” claims to be one of the stars, compare timestamps, bios and mutual matches; if key details didnt align, block and report immediately.
+If a famous or highly popular individual contacts you, verify their identity before moving onto private channels: request a live five-second video showing a specific gesture, run a reverse image search on their photo and check for multiple, consistent profiles across other services.
+If “Sharon” claims to be one of the stars, compare timestamps, bios and mutual matches; if key details don't align, block and report immediately.
 Avoid lengthy text romance; keep the first call under 15 minutes and the first in-person meeting in a public hall or busy cafe with a friend – do not go alone and do not accept surprise private invites.

 For long-term communication, prefer platforms with end-to-end encryption and a verified contact badge; watermark images with your handle, send only low-res photos, and decline requests for intimate content.
 If contact becomes a publicity farce or a leak creates a huge exposure, preserve originals (timestamps, headers, message IDs) and submit them to platform support and, if necessary, legal counsel.
 Limit data shared: each new match should receive only basic info until verification is complete.